fabiolb/fabio/docs/content/_index.md

 data stored in [Consul](https://consul.io/) as soon as there is a change and without restart or reloading.

-When you register a service in consul all you need to add is a tag that announces the paths the upstream service accepts, e.g. `urlprefix-/user` or `urlprefix-/order` and fabio will do the rest.
+When you register a service in Consul all you need to add is a tag that announces the paths the upstream service accepts, e.g. `urlprefix-/user` or `urlprefix-/order` and fabio will do the rest.